6 Ways CELTA’s Teaching Practices Can Improve Your Lessons

 Structuring Your Lesson Effectively

-There are tonnes of resources online on how to write up your lesson plan.
+There are tons of resources online on how to write up your lesson plan.
 Not only does a structured lesson set the tone for the entire lesson but it also helps you stay on track.

 A great tip that not many CELTA or TEFL teachers use is the following: